mitin001/transcriber/blog/books/cloud-storage-security/1-data-in-the-cloud.md

 > Insurance companies might not pay claims on home burglaries if they find evidence online that the homeowner posted information about their absence from home.

-Meanwhile, your private data can be stolen even without your knowledge as a hacker tricks your device into sending Internet traffic through their appliance.
+Meanwhile, your private data can be stolen even without your knowledge.
+A stranger standing next to you in public could be [intercepting] the messages going back and forth between your Bluetooth-enabled devices.
+A hacker near your home could trick your device into sending Internet traffic through their wiretapped access point without you ever noticing.

 > The device itself may auto-connect to a common wireless network service set identifier (SSID).
 A hacker can set up a fake Wi-Fi hotspot with that same SSID and your device will happily connect to it.